eddymatungulu/CityStores/README.md

 # City Stores Library

-Just a simple android library example for demo
+Just a simple android library example for demo Edit Test

 How to
 To get a Git project into your build: